olegbergin/hackathon/README.md

+# Hackathon project
-# hackathon project, worker site for dimona city employee
+## Site for Dimona city employee workers

 This site was built for Dimona municipality employees to allow them better communication between themselves and the municipality